What’s the average pay for a speech–language pathologist?

 Because Kansas isn’t California!

-Consider state data: Both ASHA and the Bureau of Labor Statistics (BLS) (see this exact same data in a different format here) have per-state data you can look at.
+Consider state data: Both ASHA and the Bureau of Labor Statistics (BLS) (or here) have per-state data you can look at.
 It can help some, but it’s easy to misuse this data.
 For example, while it makes sense that California SLPs would make far more than Kansas SLPs (and that is helpful for adjusting national norms), you’ll still see big differences between large-city SLPs and rural SLPs even within Kansas, for example—sometimes upwards of a $15/hour difference.
 And interestingly, it doesn’t always go in the direction you’d predict.
 Because while it’s most common for urban areas to pay more, sometimes rural districts and hospitals are so desperate for SLPs that they are the ones who pay more than the big city employers.

 Look at job listings in your own city: Job boards for your zip code can also give you a rough idea.
 Just be aware that they’re motivated to list artificially high rates because employers are trying to get you to apply and not necessarily promising an accurate rate.